Calm Strips Update | Shark Tank Season 13

 If you’re short on time, here’s a quick overview of what happened to Calm Strips after Shark Tank!

-Michael Malkin and Luce Fuller appeared on Shark Tank Season 13 and left with a deal from Robert Herjavec for $250,000 and $2.50/unit until $250,000, then $1.50/unit until $750,000.
-In terms of a Calm Strips update, the company is still in business and boasts over 200,000 satisfied customers.
-Further, they’ve expanded product offerings on the company website and Calm Strips are now carried by more than 200 retail stores nationwide.
+Michael Malkin and Luce Fuller appeared on Shark Tank Season 13 and left with a deal from Robert Herjavec for $250,000 and $2.50/unit until $250,000 is repaid, then $1.50/unit until $750,000 is repaid.
+In terms of a Calm Strips update, the company is still in business and boasts over $1 million in annual revenue.
+Further, they’ve expanded product offerings on the company website, and Calm Strips are now carried by more than 200 retail stores nationwide.

 Shark: Result: